-Make the most out of pomegranate season!
-Pomegranates are loaded with nutrients including fiber, protein, vitamins C & K, folate, potassium, and antioxidants!
-Antioxidants give pomegranates their powerful anti-inflammatory properties.
+Make the most out of pomegranate season by incorporating this juicy and nutritious fruit into your meals!
+Pomegranates have been recognized as a superfood loaded with nutrients, including fiber, protein, vitamins C & K, folate, potassium, and antioxidants!
+Antioxidants give pomegranates their anti-inflammatory properties.
 This is an amazing health benefit since chronic inflammation is a risk factor for many diseases including heart disease, type 2 diabetes, cancer, Alzheimer’s disease, and obesity.

 Did you know that most pomegranates grown in the United States come from California?
 Although pomegranate season is short (generally end of September – November), shops and farmer’s markets often have pomegranates in stock through December or January!
-Add a pop of color this fall season to salads, soups, stuffing, and drinks with pomegranate seeds and juice.
+You can also find pomegranate juice at your local grocery store year-round!

 When it comes to pomegranates, seeding them can be quite challenging and even messy!
-So, here’s a quick guide on how to correctly seed your pomegranates.
+Here’s a quick guide on how to correctly seed your pomegranates.

 - Roll around the pomegranate to loosen up the seeds.